jonas-merkle/AS5047P/README.md

 ## How to install this library

+### Install the library via the Arduino Library Manager

+The easiest way to install this library is to use the build in Arduino Library Manager.
+Just search for `AS5047P` an install the latest version available.
+You can also upgrade the library to the newest release via the Arduino Library Manager.
+For detailed infomation please read the section `Using the Library Manager` of [this](https://www.arduino.cc/en/guide/libraries) tutorial.
+(Pleas keep in mind you need at least version 1.6.2 of the Arduino IDE in order to use the Arduino Library Manager)

 ### Manually install a Arduino library

-You can download the latest version of this library [here](https://github.com/jonas-merkle/AS5047P/releases) as a zip file and use [this](https://www.arduino.cc/en/guide/libraries) tutorial to install the library.
+You can download the latest version of this library [here](https://github.com/jonas-merkle/AS5047P/releases) as a zip file and follow the section `Importing a .zip Library` or `Manual installation` of [this](https://www.arduino.cc/en/guide/libraries) tutorial about `How to Install a Library`.

-### Install the library via the Arduino Library Manager

-Sorry, this Feature is currently not supported. 😭

 ### Install the library via the PlattformIO Library Manager